jnwhiteh/go-luapatterns/README.md

     take `str[startIndex:endIndex]`.
   * The `Replace` function is the string-only version of gsub.
 There is currently no function/table lookup equivalent.
+  * The `Gmatch` function is not a translation of the Lua version, it is a simple naive implementation based on index tracking and `Find`.

 ## Known Issues